prottay/prottay.github.io/_pages/year-archive.md

     - Improved automation of NY-state model comparison between PSSE and RSCAD.

 3. Digital Design Engineer | **ARM** (2016-2017)
-    -Validation of software-models for ARM v8, R class and A class processors.
+    - Validation of software-models for ARM v8, R class and A class processors.
-    -Implementation of Interrupt Service Routines and test-automation.
+    - Implementation of Interrupt Service Routines and test-automation.